zevv/zForth/README.md

 zForth
 ======

+From Wikipedia:

+   "A Forth environment combines the compiler with an interactive shell, where the user defines and runs subroutines called words.
+Words can be tested, redefined, and debugged as the source is entered without recompiling or restarting the whole program.
+All syntactic elements, including variables and basic operators are defined as words.
+Forth environments vary in how the resulting program is stored, but ideally running the program has the same effect as manually re-entering the source."

-zForth is yet another Forth, but with some special features not found in most other forths. zForth was written as a lightweight scripting language for extending embedded applications on small microprocessors.
-It's not particularly fast, but should be easy to integrate on any platform with a few kb's of ROM and RAM.
+zForth is yet another Forth, but with some special features not found in most other forths.
+Note that zForth was written for engineers, not for language purists or Forth aficionados.
+Its main intention is to be a lightweight scripting language for extending embedded applications on small microprocessors.
+It is not particularly fast, but should be easy to integrate on any platform with a few kB's of ROM and RAM.

+For a lot of programmers Forth seems to belong to the domain of alien
+languages: it does not look like any mainstream language most people encounter, and is built on a number of philosophies that takes some time to get used to.
+Still, it is one of the more efficient ways of bringing a interpreter and compiler to a platform with restricted resources.

 Some of zForth's highlights: